Sledgehammer Games: Operations and culture

-Sledgehammer Games operates out of a "custom-designed" studio with an open-plan space, "high-end" development equipment, and a theater.
+From 2009 to 2024, Sledgehammer Games' main headquarters operated out of a "custom-designed" studio with an open-plan space, "high-end" development equipment, and a theater in Foster City, California.
+In June 2026, the company headquarters relocated to a new studio in San Francisco.

-As of August 2021, Sledgehammer employs about 450 people.
+By October 2021, Sledgehammer Games had four studios in California, Melbourne, Toronto, and Guildford.
 New employees are given a challenge coin engraved with the Sledgehammer Games' values.
 The tradition dates back to a World War I practice of giving soldiers coins with a squadron's insignia that could be used to prove membership.